zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ### Validate successful configuration

-The corresponding ‘Cloud-Gateway’ service should appear in the eureka console of the central discovery service.
+The corresponding ‘Cloud-Gateway’ service should appear in the Eureka console of the central discovery service.

-To see all instances details of the ‘CLOUD-GATEWAY’ application, perform a GET call on the following endpoint of the central discovery service:
+To see details of all instances of the ‘CLOUD-GATEWAY’ application, perform a **GET** call on the following endpoint of the central discovery service:

 ```
 /eureka/apps
 ```

-## A. Gateway static definition example
+## Gateway static definition example
 This file should be stored together with other statically onboarded services.
 The default location is `/zowe/runtime/instance/workspace/api-mediation/api-defs/`.
 The filename can be anything and the file extension must be yml.

 ```